-Tiuti was always a powerful presence.
+Tiuti had always been a powerful presence.

-Krele told him that before he was even weaned or taking part in harvest, Eku was already following Tiuti around.
+Krele told Eku that before he was even weaned or taking part in harvest, he was already following Tiuti around.

 Being so young, Eku could not remember.

 Visiting Tiuti at least once each day was just something he had always done.